getsanjeev/retina-features/README.md

 # Blood Vessel Segmentation and Microaneurysm Detection for Diabetic Retinopathy

-> In this project, we extract features namely blood vessels and microaneurysms for the purpose of analysing fundus images to detect signs of retinal tissue damage.
+> In this project, we extract features namely blood vessels microaneurysms and exudates for the purpose of analysing fundus images to detect signs of retinal tissue damage.

+> Work involving segmentation of hardexudates has not been included.
+It can be found [here](https://github.com/getsanjeev/retinal-exudates-detection).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->